 Most HPV infections eventually go away without treatment.
-However, infection can cause a number of health conditions including:
+However, HPV infections can cause a number of health conditions including:

-HPV is spread through intimate, skin-to-skin contact.
-Many people with HPV have no symptoms.
-Therefore, they are unaware they are infected.
-They can easily pass the virus on to their sexual partners.
-Practicing safer sex reduces, but does not eliminate, this risk.
+HPV is transmitted through direct skin-to-skin contact during sexual activity.
+Many people with HPV have no symptoms and are unaware they are infected.
+As a result, they can unknowingly transmit HPV to sexual partners.
+Having sex with a condom reduces, but does not eliminate, this risk.

 Vaccination is usually recommended at age 11 or 12.
 Ideally, teens should be vaccinated before they become sexually active.

 Certain types of people should not get vaccinated for HPV.
 This includes: